Koli Point action: Action

-Early on the morning of 3 November, the five Japanese destroyers on the express run arrived at Koli Point and began to unload their cargoes and troops about 1000 yd east of Hanneken's battalion.
+Early on the morning of 3 November, the five Japanese destroyers arrived at Koli Point and began to unload their cargoes and troops about 1000 yd east of Hanneken's battalion.
 Hanneken's force remained concealed and unsuccessfully attempted to contact their headquarters by radio to report the landing.
 At dawn, after a Japanese patrol discovered the Marines, combat with mortar, machine gun, and small arms fire began.
-Soon after, the Japanese unlimbered, and began to fire, the two mountain guns that they had landed during the night.
-Hanneken, still unable to contact his headquarters to request support, having suffered significant casualties, and running low on ammunition, decided to retreat.
+Soon after, the Japanese unlimbered and began to fire the two mountain guns that they had landed during the night.
+Hanneken was still unable to contact his headquarters to request support; having suffered significant casualties and running low on ammunition, he decided to retreat.
 Hanneken's battalion withdrew by bounds, recrossing the Metapona, and then the Nalimbiu River 5000 yd further west, where Hanneken was finally able to establish contact with his superiors at 14:45 to report his situation.

 In addition to Hanneken's report of sizable Japanese forces at Koli Point, Vandegrift's staff also possessed a captured Japanese document that outlined a plan to land the remainder of the 38th Infantry Division at Koli to attack the Marine Lunga defenses from the east.
 Unaware that the Japanese had abandoned the plan, Vandegrift decided that the threat from Koli Point needed to be dealt with immediately.
 Thus, he ordered most of the Marine units currently engaged west of the Matanikau to return to Lunga Point.
 Puller's battalion (1/7) was ordered to prepare to move to Koli Point by boat.
 The 2nd and 3rd Battalions of the 164th Infantry Regiment (2/164 and 3/164) prepared to march inland to the Nalimbiu River.
 The 3rd Battalion, 10th Marines began to move its 75 mm pack howitzers across the Ilu river to provide artillery support.
 Marine Brigadier General William Rupertus was placed in command of the operation.